 The resulting visualization makes it pretty clear that it's really hard to design a good game that is both complex and playable with many people at the same time.

-If I were to make an actual book on this subject, I would try to limit games to one representative of the family (only one Ticket to Ride edition, for example); also add some maybe less highly rated but historically relevant games (Chess, Monopoly, Go) and try to account for age bias in general.
+If I were to make an actual book on this subject, I would definitely add some less highly rated but historically relevant games (Chess, Monopoly, Go), more regional games, and try to account for age bias in general as newer games tend to be more generously rated.